 Our crunchy and decadent Dark Chocolate Bark with Walnuts packs a double dose of health benefits from the antioxidant-rich flavonoids and omega-3 fatty acids it contains.
 The recipe makes about 20 pieces of bark and doubles easily.
 If you’re making the bark ahead, refrigerate it in an airtight container.
 When you are ready to wrap, place the bark in parchment paper in a festive tin and topped with a colorful ribbon.

-Coconut and almonds impart a naturally sweet, nutty flavor to these gluten-free and Phase 1-friendly treats.
+Coconut and almonds impart a naturally sweet, nutty flavor to these gluten-free treats.
 You can divide the 24 macaroons into four gift boxes with six macaroons each.
 Prepare a batch of these treats a few days in advance.
 Package them in a clear box, a DIY gift box with separate compartments to protect the cookies, or a basket with the macaroons wrapped in colorful tissue paper.
 Tie the box or basket with a peppermint stick-printed ribbon.

 Whole-Grain Cranberry Spice Cake